 Along with "real life" manifestations of broken relationships, conflicts, calamities, and illnesses, these kind of triggering sensitivities indicate the charge of an unhealed wound.

 COPING VS HEALING

-Since we roll through childhood with very little understanding of how the events of our lives affect our psychological zeigeist, we have little resources to "heal our wounds" as kids.
+Since we roll through childhood with very little understanding of how the events of our lives affect our psychological zeigeist, we have few resources to "heal our wounds" as kids.

 Instead, in order to survive the often overwhelming experiences of childhood dysfunctions and trauma, we come up with coping mechanisms.

-The primary difference between coping and healing, is that a coping mechanism is designed to CONTROL THE CHARGE of a wound, as opposed to DISPERSING THE CHARGE, which is what happens with healing.
+The primary difference between coping and healing, is that a coping mechanism is designed to CONTROL THE CHARGE of a wound, as opposed to DISPERSING THE CHARGE, which is what occurs with healing.

 Coping mechanisms work AROUND the memories, and emotions, of a wound, while healing tends to GO INTO its core to release it.